ShenghaoD0081/repotest/README.md

   - Copy this code
     - git remote add origin https://github.com/YourUsername/reponame.git
     - git push -u origin master
-    - This code should appear
+    - This code should appear in github when you make a repo

   - Go back to IDE and paste the code in
     - Now you can use git push and push changes everytime you add and commit something
     - It might ask you for your Username and your Password